F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Results and discussion

-Tab.\ref{tab:top15} show top-1/5 localization performance over CUB.
-When using our method, WSOL baselines obtained competitive top-5 localization over Inception and ResNet architectures.
-However, top-1 localization is poor even with the assistance of our method.
-Because top-1 localization is directly tied to classification performance, the improvement of our method is bounded by the number of correctly classified samples.
+Tab.\ref{tab:top15} shows \topone and \topfive localization performance over CUB.
+When using our method, WSOL baselines obtained competitive \topfive localization over Inception and ResNet architectures.
+However, \topone localization is poor even with the assistance of our method.
+Since \topone localization is directly tied to classification performance, the improvement of our method is bounded by the number of correctly classified samples.
 By inspecting the classification performance of WSOL baselines, only CAM* yields high accuracy over the CUB dataset for the three architectures.
-This explains why top-1 CAM* is much higher than others.
+This explains why \topone CAM* is much higher than others.
 The average classification accuracy ranges from 44\% to 59\%.
-In addition, all WSOL baselines yield high classification using VGG16 over CUB which again explains the high top-1 localization.
+In addition, all WSOL baselines yield high classification using VGG16 over CUB which again explains the high \topone localization.
 Over OpenImages, all methods yield relatively the same classification accuracy with an average that ranges from 63\% to 70\%.
-Full report of classification performance is presented in supplementary material.
-Since we aim in our method only to improve localization performance without changing the classification performance, our method can only improve the localization of correctly classified samples.
+Since the aim of our method is to improve localization performance without changing the classification performance, our method can only improve the localization of correctly classified samples.
 This gives advantage to other methods that have high classification accuracy.
 Note that model selection during the training of our baselines is achieved through the localization performance on the validation set as proposed in \cite{choe2020evaluating}.
 It was observed in \cite{choe2020evaluating} that the localization task converges in the early training epochs while the classification task takes longer to converge.
-We observed similar behavior when training our baselines\footnote{Training curves and the classification performance of all WSOL baselines methods are reported in the supplementary material.}.
+We observed similar behavior when training our baselines\footnote{Training curves and classification performance for all WSOL baselines methods are reported in the supplementary materials.}.